 This last month I went through a huge transition — ALL of my kiddos are in school ALL day long!
 It’s so bittersweet.
 With my boys being gone I knew I needed a new craft/work space, because I finally have some real craft time!
 I wanted it HUGE — 10 feet long and spanning my whole room.
 I did a lot of research on how to create it and decided to use file cabinets for my base.

-I looked long and hard on Craigslist and our local thrift stores and came up empty for months.
+I looked long and hard on Craigslist and our local thrift stores and came up empty handed for months.
 Dang small town living!
 So, I had to buck up and buy mine off Amazon.
 To support the desk with how deep I wanted it, I needed deep cabinets.
-I wanted to paint them so they looked really nice.
-To start painting them, first pull off the hardware.
+I wasn’t 100% satisfied with their look, so I decided that I wanted to paint them.

-You also have to pull out the drawers.
+You will also need pull out the drawers.
 If you cant figure out how to get them out, try YouTube!
 It helped me!
 I wrapped around the drawers with paper, so only the front would get painted.
-You can not remove the button so I just painted mine.
+On my filing cabinet, you couldn’t remove the button, so I just ended up painting mine.

 Once you have these planks you need wood for the underside frame.
 The best choice for this would be 2×2 pieces.
 Unfortuantly, the longest 2×2’s we could find were 8 feet long.
-Since my desk was going to be 10 feet long we had to buy a 10 foot 2×4 and rip it into 2-10 foot long 2×2’s.
-We also bought 2- 8 foot long 2×2’s.
+Since my desk was going to be 10 feet long we had to buy a 10 foot 2×4 and rip it into two 10 foot long 2×2’s.
+We also bought two 8 foot long 2×2’s.